 Take a dip in a hot springs

 Take a dip in one of the several hot springs that call the San Luis Valley home.

-Another hot springs option, is the Sand Dunes Pool.
-This quiet oasis offers a large geothermal pool, a 25-person hot tub, restaurants, and the adult-only Greenhouse with pools, saunas, and an on-site bar.
+Another hot spring option is the Sand Dunes Pool.
+This quiet oasis offers a large geothermal pool, a 25-person hot tub, restaurants, and an adult-only Greenhouse with pools, saunas, and an on-site bar.
 Located in Hooper, along country road 63.

 Bring the kids to the pools at Splashland Hot Springs in Alamosa.
 A geothermal outdoor swimming pool that is open seasonally.

 See thousands of bats

 If you visit Valley View Hot Springs, plan to come during the summer when the migration of the Mexican Free-tail bats takes place.
 Over 250,000 bats make their home in the historic Orient Mine every summer, starting as far south as South America.
 The best times for viewing are early morning or early evening when they feed.